mehmeteyupoglu/movie-search-app/README.md

-# movie-search-app
+# Movie Search App

-This README outlines the details of collaborating on this Ember application.
+This README contains the details of the movie search app and its core features.

-A short introduction of this app could easily go here.
+## About

+* The Movie Search App retrieves data from (https://developers.themoviedb.org/3/movies/get-popular-movies)
+* The movies retrieved are 1-page long and listed accordingly in the components.

+## Technical Details
+* The app is created with Ember JS and its offsprings.
+The installation and other necessary details to run the project is outlined below.

 ## Prerequisites